Monday, February 28, 2011

 The Trial

 Dan Renwick recovered from wounds and awaited trial in the county jail.
 During this time, there were episodes of drive-bys in front of Vicki Walker’s house, the mother of Kara.
-The driver was disguised and waving a pistol, Yelling out not to stand against Renwick and various insults; This was thought to be Renwick’s drug-involved mother.
+“The driver was disguised and waving a pistol; yelling out not to take the stand against Renwick and various insults.”
+This was thought to be Renwick’s drug-involved mother.
 The police were called and provided protection through the ensuing months.
-Renwick was on trial for first or second degree murder with the possibility of special circumstances -endangerment of child.
-Renwick’s defense plea was double, second-degree murder, as he claimed on the stand that he went there to shoot himself in front of Kara, and changed his mind at the scene.
+Renwick was on trial for two counts of first degree murder with the additional charge of special circumstances -endangerment of child.
+Renwick’s defense plea was a lesser charge of two counts of second-degree murder, as he claimed on the stand that he went there to shoot himself in front of Kara, and changed his mind at the scene.

-I did not attend the trial, as there was no doubt about the evidence and Renwick’s guilt.
-I attended the sentencing to speak on my brother’s behalf, as most of the families were speaking on behalf of the deceased mother and child.
-The human interest story of the a beautiful eighteen year old mother shot and killed, leaving the baby who had been endangered with gunfire was dramatic media attention.
+I did not attend the trial, as there was no doubt about the evidence and Renwick’s guilt, and I did not want to endure the lies from Renwick.
+I attended the sentencing to speak on my brother’s behalf, as most of the families were speaking on behalf of the deceased mother and child, I was there chiefly to remind the defense and court of my brother's death and what it meant.
+The human interest story of the a beautiful nineteen year old mother shot and killed, leaving the baby who had been endangered with gunfire was dramatic media attention.
 Dan was a secondary part of such a story.
 Even the attorney for the accused said in my presence to the entire courtroom, “We often forget that there was the father of the victim, who was also killed, Dan Walker.”
 I wondered why the defense lawyer would say such a thing.
 I later decided the attorney knew I was the brother who was there to speak before sentencing and he may have wanted to convey his awareness of the deceased father, so that his client might benefit from a display of sympathy in front of the brother of the victim.
 It struck me less as sympathy and more as a manipulative defense trick.

-As I took seat at the table provided in the front for addressing the judge and the defendant on the sentencing stand, I broke down and cried; hey brought me some water; it took a while to compose myself, the judge said to take my time; after a moment or two, I was able to speak.
-I first addressed attorney’s remark, by saying, “I want to say to the attorney, as you stated, ‘we often forget, Dan Walker’s life was taken’…I want you to know, that there is never a day that I do not remember that my brother was murdered; It isn’t something I am ever likely to forget; The attorney nodded respectfully.
+As I took seat at the table provided in the front for addressing the judge and the defendant on the sentencing stand, I broke down and cried; they brought me some water; it took a while to compose myself, the judge said to take my time; after a moment or two, I was able to speak.
+I first addressed the attorney’s remark, by saying, “I want to say to the attorney, as you stated, ‘we often forget, Dan Walker’s life was taken’…I want you to know, that there is never a day that I do not remember that my brother was murdered; It isn’t something I am ever likely to forget; The attorney nodded respectfully.

 I then turned to Dan Renwick who was crying on the stand, “I look like my brother, don’t I?”
 Renwick nodded, “Yes, you do.”
 “Dan, I want you to know, I do not hate you, I can see you are upset at what you have done…Dan…you knew my brother, you knew him, I can’t believe you knew him and would kill him; you knew he was a good man, and Dan, the problem is, you can’t bring him back!
 [I turned to the judge]…And for that reason, your honor, I am requesting the maximum sentence….and, your honor I am sorry I am so upset, it has been hard to all this out.’